ushahidi/swiftmeme/README.md

 ## License

-The source code is released under the terms of the [GNU Lesser General Public License](http://www.gnu.org/copyleft/lesser.html).
+The source code is released under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).

 ## More Info